Claudia Chaufan

 Current Research

 Medicalization and social control in the COVID-19 era – This project analyzes COVID-19 policy since the WHO delcared it a "public health emergency of international concern" on January 30, 2020.
-I am examining expert narratives (in medicine/public health, public policy, and academia) with a view to critically evaluate policy debates and decision-making, the use of morally charged concepts (e.g., “misinformation", "vaccine hesitancy”) to manage resistance to official policy, and bioethical tensions between claims about the public good vis-à-vis individual civil rights and liberties.
+I am examining expert narratives (in medicine/public health, public policy, and academia) with a view to critically evaluate policy debates and decision-making, the use of morally charged concepts (e.g., “misinformation", "vaccine hesitancy”, "antivaxxer") to manage resistance to official policy, and bioethical tensions between claims about the public good vis-à-vis individual civil rights and liberties.
 Read about my project here and here

-Geopolitics of anti-Asian racism - In this project, I examine synergies between negative messaging about the Chinese state from Western official sources - dominant narratives" – and public attitudes towards Asians, especially Chinese people.
+The geopolitics of anti-Asian racism - In this project, I examine synergies between negative messaging about the Chinese state from Western official sources - dominant narratives" – and public attitudes towards Asians, especially Chinese people.
 I draw from critical science traditions to explore how official anti-China narratives and the views of Western publics towards Asians dialectically interact and in so doing may influence anti-Asian racism in the Covid era.
 Both this and my medical social control project overlap in that in both cases I appraise how narratives of blame and shame, leading to waves of hate and violence against an “other,” have historically been used to justify the suppression of dissent and civil liberties in times of crisis.

 The geopolitics of sanctions policy - This project is a critical analysis of the policy of sanctions and its implications for populations living under sanctions, especially those imposed by the Canadian state.
 The first stage consists of a systematic review of the health effects of sanctions; the second stage is an analysis of the discursive treatment of this policy in the medical literature and the implications of this treatment for public policy and global health justice.